AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-and-manage-templates/copy-and-move-template-tasks.md

 * The following information transfers to the moved task, by default:

-   * Custom forms and custom field information.
+   * Custom forms and custom field information
-   * Subtasks.
+   * Subtasks
-   * User comments.
+   * User comments

 * The following information does not transfer to the moved task: